 It is possible to have your charges reduced or dismissed with a powerful defense, such as:

 You are legally permitted to cultivate marijuana because of a medical marijuana card

 Police conducted an illegal search and seizure that violates the Fourth Amendment of the U.S. Constitution

 Marijuana was grown for personal use, not for sale

 To learn about Ohio's sentencing sanctions, click here.

 The state of Ohio does allow for an affirmative defense for the crime of cultivating marijuana.
 This will only be possible if the defendant can prove that the marijuana was intended for their own personal consumption.
 Keep in mind that a success in this type of case can still result in a misdemeanor conviction.
 That is why you need a powerful defender to fight for the best possible outcome of your case.

 Penalties for Marijuana Crimes in Ohio

 You may be able to avoid incarceration if you are convicted of a minor marijuana offense because these are misdemeanors in Ohio.
 However, if you are charged with a felony marijuana offense, you may need to take a more aggressive approach to your defense.
-In either scenario, the Columbus drug crime lawyers at The Koffel Law Firm are here to help you avoid penalties such as fines and jail/prison time.
+In either scenario, the Columbus drug crime lawyers at KBN are here to help you avoid penalties such as fines and jail/prison time.
 In many drug offense cases, we advocate for cases to be handled in specialty drug courts and petition for alternative sentencing options like drug treatment.

 Available daily from 7am to 10pm at (614) 675-4845 or you can schedule a consultation with us using our online form.